 About Redlands

-Located in Cremorne on Sydney’s Lower North Shore, Redlands offers an outstanding academic education for children from Preschool to Year 12, focusing on each student, exceptional teachers and world-class learning programs and resources.
-Their innovative and inclusive coeducational learning community nurtures each student, developing their unique skills and talents to achieve personal excellence and truly let their light shine.
+Located in Cremorne on Sydney’s Lower North Shore, Redlands offers an outstanding academic education for children from Preschool to Year 12, with a focus on each student, exceptional teachers, and world-class learning programs and resources.
+Their innovative and inclusive coeducational learning community nurtures each student, developing their unique skills and talents to achieve personal excellence and shine.

 Since 1884, they have upheld a proud tradition of academic excellence, supported by an extensive range of sports and co-curricular opportunities.
-Redlands students graduate as well-rounded, confident and compassionate young adults, ready to make a natural transition to life after school and a positive contribution to our world.
+Redlands students graduate as well-rounded, confident, and compassionate young adults, ready to make a smooth transition to life after school and to make a positive contribution to our world.

-The diversity of opportunities at Redlands recognises the diverse nature of their students and aims to prepare them for future roles as outstanding citizens.
+The range of opportunities at Redlands recognises the diversity of its students and aims to prepare them for future roles as outstanding citizens.

 - Ages: Prep/Pre-school – Year 12